pokemon-go-api/pokemon-go-api/README.md

 # Pokemon GO Pokedex API

 This project shows the latest Pokemon GO Pokemon Data as a JSON API.
-As source the GameMaster Files from PokeMasters are used.
+As source the GameMaster Files from PokeMiners are used.

 For the current Raidbosses multiple sources are available.
 The current Source can be found in the bottom of the Raid Info Graphics.